Skip to main content

 Wes Bernstein

-Digital Pedagogy & Scholarship Specialist for Video
+INTERIM DIRECTOR FOR Digital Pedagogy & Scholarship – & MULTIMEDIA Specialist

 Wes served as the Digital Media Specialist at Messiah University and as an adjunct instructor in Communications for over eight years.
 While at Messiah he worked with students, faculty and administrators developing media projects and providing instruction for the campus and community.
 Wes earned his B.S. from Temple University with dual concentrations in Film and Media Arts and Creative Writing.
 He earned his M.S. in Communications from Shippensburg University with a specialization in Digital Media.